 Research has shown that both information overload and pushing our brains too hard can zap energy.
 But studies by the National Institutes of Mental Health found that a 60-minute “power nap” can not only reverse the mind-numbing effects of information overload, it may also help us to better retain what we have learned.

-4. Don’t Skip Breakfast — or any Other Meal
+4. Don’t Skip Breakfast — Or Any Other Meal

-Studies show that folks who eat breakfast report being in a better mood, and have more energy throughout the day.
+Studies show that folks who eat breakfast report being in a better mood and have more energy throughout the day.
 The theory is that “breaking the fast” soon after rising supplies your body with a jolt of fuel that sets the tone for the whole day.
 Moreover, studies published in the journal Nutritional Health found that missing any meal during the day led to an overall greater feeling of fatigue by day’s end.

-5. Reduce Stress and Deal with Anger
+5. Reduce Stress and Deal With Anger

 One of the biggest energy zappers is stress.
 Stress is the result of anxiety, and anxiety uses up a whole lot of our energy.
 Like worry or fear, stress can leave you mentally and physically exhausted — even if you’ve spent the day in bed.
-More commonly, low but chronic levels of stress erode energy levels, so over time you find yourself doing less and feeling it more.
+More commonly, low but chronic levels of stress erode energy levels, so over time, you find yourself doing less and feeling it more.
 In much the same way, unexpressed anger can give a one-two punch to your energy level.
-The good news, is that we can counter these energy killers by programming more relaxation activities into our day.
-While for many folks, increasing exercise burns off the chemical effects of stress and anger, others find relief in quiet pursuits: listening to music, reading a steamy romance novel, or even just talking on the phone.
+The good news is that we can counter these energy killers by programming more relaxation activities into our day.
+While for many folks, the increasing exercise burns off the chemical effects of stress and anger, others find relief in quiet pursuits: listening to music, reading a steamy romance novel, or even just talking on the phone.

 6. Drink More Water and Less Alcohol

 You may already know that it’s easy to confuse signals of hunger with thirst (we think we need food when we really need water).
 But did you know that thirst can also masquerade as fatigue?
 Sometimes, even slight dehydration can leave you feeling tired and lethargic.
 The solution is simple: a tall, cool glass of water.
-This is particularly important to boost energy after exercise, when your body is likely to be craving fluids.
+This is particularly important to boost energy after exercise when your body is likely to be craving fluids.
 Conversely, if you find yourself frequently fatigued even after a good night’s sleep, try cutting down on alcohol during the evening hours.
 While alcohol initially helps you fall asleep, it also interferes with deep sleep, so you’re not getting the rest you think you are — even if you sleep a full eight hours.
 By cutting down on alcohol before bedtime, you’ll get a better night’s rest, which is bound to result in more energy the next day.

 7. Eat More Protein and Less Sugar

 The key here is keeping blood sugar balanced so energy is constant.
-When you’re eating a sweet food, you get a spike in blood sugar, which gives you an initial burst of energy.
+When you’re eating sweet food, you get a spike in blood sugar, which gives you an initial burst of energy.
 But that’s followed by a rapid drop in blood sugar, which in turn can leave you feeling very wiped out.
 Do that enough times a day and by evening you’re feeling exhausted.
-If you eat often and low carb, which provide a slow and steady release of fuel, your energy will be consistent and balanced, so by day’s end you’ll feel less tired.
+If you eat often and low carb, which provides a slow and steady release of fuel, your energy will be consistent and balanced, so by day’s end you’ll feel less tired.